Olympic medal: Production and design

 The first Olympic medals in 1896 were designed by French sculptor Jules-Clément Chaplain and depicted Zeus holding Nike, the Greek goddess of victory, on the obverse and the Acropolis on the reverse.
 They were made by the Paris Mint, which also made the medals for the 1900 Olympic Games, hosted by Paris.
 This started the tradition of giving the responsibility of minting the medals to the host city.
 For the next few Olympiads, the host city also chose the medal design.
-Until 1912 the gold medals were made of solid gold.
+1904 to 1912 the gold medals were made of solid gold.